 - The statement must be in the applicant's own words.

-Please contact us for full details of the requirements and guidelines on the preparation of the statement
+Please contact us for full details of the requirements and guidelines for the preparation of the statement

 Academic staff will mark the statements on the day or within one working day of their submission.